eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

 You can do that by implementing a Theia extension that creates and exposes an API object within the plugin host.
 The API object can be imported by your plugins and exposes one or more API namespaces.

-Depending on the plugin host we can either provide a frontend or backend plugin API:
+Depending on the plugin host we can either provide a frontend or backend plugin API, or an API for headless plugins that extend or otherwise access backend services:

 - In the backend plugin host that runs in the Node environment in a separate process, we adapt the module loading to return a custom API object instead of loading a module with a particular name.
+There is a distinct plugin host for each connected Theia frontend.
 - In the frontend plugin host that runs in the browser environment via a web worker, we import the API scripts and put it in the global context.
+There is a distinct plugin host for each connected Theia frontend.
+- In the headless plugin host that also runs in the Node environment in a separate process, we similarly adapt the module loading mechanism.
+When the first headless plugin is deployed, whether at start-up or upon later installation during run-time, then the one and only headless plugin host process is started.

 In this document we focus on the implementation of a custom backend plugin API.
+Headless plugin APIs are similar, and the same API can be contributed to both backend and headless plugin hosts.
-However, both APIs can be provided by implementing and binding an `ExtPluginApiProvider` which should be packaged as a Theia extension.
+All three APIs — backend, frontend, and headless — can be provided by implementing and binding an `ExtPluginApiProvider` which should be packaged as a Theia extension.

 ## Declare your plugin API provider

 The plugin API provider is executed on the respective plugin host to add your custom API object and namespaces.
-Add `@theia/plugin-ext` as a dependency in your `package.json`
+Add `@theia/plugin-ext` as a dependency in your `package.json`.
+If your plugin is contributing API to headless plugins, then you also need to add the `@theia/plugin-ext-headless` package as a dependency.

-Example Foo Plugin API provider:
+Example Foo Plugin API provider.
+Here we see that it provides the same API initialized by the same script to both backend plugins that are frontend-connection-scoped and to headless plugins.
+Any combination of these API initialization scripts may be provided, offering the same or differing capabilities in each respective plugin host, although of course it would be odd to provide API to none of them.

 ```typescript
 @injectable()